amirdew/CollectionViewPagingLayout/README.md

 }
 ```

-### Handle touches

-There is built-in solution for handling tap gestues on the views
+### Select Item At

+As explained in Limitations part you can't use collectionview's `didSelectItemAt` for more than one cell.
+But, you can use this instead:
-- Implement `TransformableView.selectableView` and pass the view that you would like to handle tap gestues for (by default this is the first subview of your `UICollectionViewCell.contentView`)
+- Implement `TransformableView.selectableView` and pass the view that you would like to be selectable (by default it's the first subview of `UICollectionViewCell.contentView`)
-- Call `CollectionViewPagingLayout.configureTapOnCollectionView()` after setting the layout for you collection view
+- Call `CollectionViewPagingLayout.configureTapOnCollectionView()` AFTER setting the layout for you collection view
-- Set the delegate for layout (`CollectionViewPagingLayout.delegate`)
+- That's it, you can get a similar functionality by using `CollectionViewPagingLayout.delegate` instead of `CollectionView.delegate`
-- Use didSelectItemAt function `func collectionViewPagingLayout(_ layout: CollectionViewPagingLayout, didSelectItemAt indexPath: IndexPath)`
+- The method is `func collectionViewPagingLayout(_ layout: CollectionViewPagingLayout, didSelectItemAt indexPath: IndexPath)`

 ## Limitations